-Meditation has become an important part of my life; I have used it over time as a means to address a variety of mental and physical health issues, from depression to the flu, and now appreciate it as an incredible source of relaxation, healing, and inspiration.
-In Be, I hope to convey these ideals in a simple and approachable way, using rural winter settings as entryways to a meditative, mindful state of being.
+Meditation has become an important part of my life; I have used it over time as a means to address a variety of mental and physical health issues, from depression to the flu, and I now appreciate it as an incredible source of relaxation, healing, and inspiration.
+In Be, I hope to convey these ideals in a simple and approachable manner, using rural winter settings as entryways to a meditative, mindful state of being.